Fahrenheit 451: Music

 In 1984 the new wave band Scortilla released the song Fahrenheit 451 inspired by the book by R. Bradbury and the film by F. Truffaut.

+In 2025, one composition on the instrumental concept album The Ray Bradbury Chronicles was based on the book, with three sections (City, Escape, Exile) inspired by the key stages of the novel's plotline.

 Computer games

-In 1984, the novel was adapted into a computer text adventure game of the same name by the software company Trillium.
+In 1984, the novel was adapted into a computer text adventure game of the same name by the software company Trillium, serving as a sequel to the events of the novel, and co-written by Len Neufeld and Bradbury himself.

 Comics

 In June 2009, a graphic novel edition of the book was published.
 Entitled Ray Bradbury's Fahrenheit 451: The Authorized Adaptation, the paperback graphic adaptation was illustrated by Tim Hamilton.
-The introduction in the novel is written by Bradbury.
+The introduction in the novel is written by Bradbury himself.

 Cultural references

 Michael Moore's 2004 documentary Fahrenheit 9/11 refers to Bradbury's novel and the September 11 attacks, emphasized by the film's tagline "The temperature where freedom burns".
-The film takes a critical look at the presidency of George W. Bush, the War on Terror, and its coverage in the news media, and became the highest grossing documentary of all time.
+The film takes a critical look at the presidency of George W. Bush, the war on terror, and its coverage in the news media, and became the highest grossing documentary of all time.
 Bradbury was upset by what he considered the appropriation of his title, and wanted the film renamed.
-Moore filmed a subsequent documentary about the election of Donald Trump called Fahrenheit 11/9 in 2018.
+He really didn't want to be associated in any way.
+Moore filmed a subsequent documentary about the 2016 election of Donald Trump called Fahrenheit 11/9 in 2018, but compared to the earlier documentary, there was a complete shift in interest by the general audience.

 In 2015, the Internet Engineering Steering Group approved the publication of An HTTP Status Code to Report Legal Obstacles, now RFC 7725, which specifies that websites forced to block resources for legal reasons should return a status code of 451 when users request those resources.

-Guy Montag (as Gui Montag), is used in the 1998 real-time strategy game Starcraft as a terran firebat hero.
+Guy Montag (as Gui Montag) is used in the 1998 real-time strategy game StarCraft as a terran firebat hero.

+The numbers "451", and sometimes "0451", are often included as the first security code a player encounters in immersive sim video games as a reference to the System Shock series of games which first included the code as their own reference to Bradbury's novel.